Worklytics/psoxy/docs/sources/slack/README.md

 **_beta_** As an alternative to connecting Worklytics to the Slack Discovery API via the proxy, it is possible to use the bulk-mode of the proxy to sanitize an export of Slack Discovery data and ingest the resulting sanitized data to Worklytics.
-Example data of this is giving in the [`example-bulk/`](example-bulk/) folder.
+Example data of this is given in the [`example-bulk/`](example-bulk/) folder.

 This data can be processing using custom multi-file type rules in the proxy, of which